Inference for Heteroskedastic PCA with Missing Data: Introduction

 \subsection{Paper organization}

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:Background:-two-estimation}, we introduce two choices of estimation algorithms available in prior literature.
-Aimed at conducting statistical inference and uncertainty quantification based on these two estimators, Section~\ref{sec:Distributional-theory-inference} develops a suite of distributional theory and demonstrates how to use it to construct fine-grained confidence regions and confidence intervals for the unknowns; the detailed proofs of our theorems are deferred to the appendices.
+In Section~\ref{sec:Background:-two-estimation}, we introduce the estimation algorithms available in prior literature.
+Section~\ref{sec:Distributional-theory-inference} develops a suite of distributional theory for \textsf{HeteroPCA} and demonstrates how to use it to construct fine-grained confidence regions and confidence intervals for the unknowns; the detailed proofs of our theorems are deferred to the appendices.
 In Section~\ref{sec:Numerical-experiments}, we carry out a series of numerical experiments to confirm the validity and applicability of our theoretical findings.
 Section~\ref{sec:Related-works} gives an overview of several related works.
-Section~\ref{sec:detour-denoising-subspace} takes a detour to analyze two intimately related problems, which will then be utilized to establish our main results.
+Section~\ref{sec:detour-subspace} takes a detour to analyze two intimately related problems, which will then be utilized to establish our main results.
 We conclude the paper with a discussion of future directions in Section~\ref{sec:Discussion}.
-Most of the proof details are deferred to the appendix.
+Most of the proof details are deferred to the appendices.